QueNerguy/WikiQuedia/content/I Notes/Dynamics/Kinetics/Modeling Particle Dynamics.md

 # Modeling Particle Dynamics

 ### Interpretation
-When [forces](Force) act on a particle, this particle may start to move as long as the sum of the forces $\ne$ 0.
+When [forces](Force) act on a particle, this particle may start to move, as long as the sum of the forces $\ne$ 0.
 To model particles we want to understand how the motion of a particle relates to the forces that act on it, and vice-versa. <br>It is important to note that particles aren't subject to rotations, and the [moment](Moment) is thus not considered in these models.

 ### Mathematical Formulation
 To describe the way a particle behaves under external [forces](Force), we can sum all the forces together.
 Unlike in *statics*%%==LINKJE STATICA==%%, where no motion occurred and we could thus say $\sum \vec{\textbf{F}} = m \cdot \vec{\textbf{a}} = m \cdot 0 = 0$, in *dynamics* we do account for motion, and our equation becomes